 Home of the 2012 London Olympic games, Stratford has gone under much redevelopment over the last ten years.
 Because of this regeneration, rent is £500pcm, but the journey time into central London is only 17 minutes.
 The Westfield shopping mall is the focal point of the area, , whilst the Olympic stadium hosts a wide variety of sports and concerts.

 Streatham is another destination popular with art students, whilst also being home to many models, actors and authors in this uniquely trendy suburb.
 Because of the price of fame, rent is a little more expensive at £600pcm.

 Study at a London University

 Affordable accommodation can be found in even the most expensive of cities.
-If you would like assistance applying to a UK university and finding the right home, arrange your free consultation in London or Manchester today.
+If you would like assistance applying to a UK university and finding the right home, arrange your free consultation with SI-UK London today.